 Health insurance is mandatory in many countries around the world, including Germany.
-If you plan to move, or already live in Germany, you have to get health insurance policy, there is no way around it.
+If you plan to move, or already live in Germany, you have to get health insurance; there is no way around it.
 So, you might be wondering: can I at least save some money and choose the cheapest policy?
 Well, that depends.
 German law mandates different insurance options for different situations.
-Also, cheapest policy might not provide adequate coverage for each individual situation.
-Therefore, the term cheapest needs to be evaluated based on different factors.
+Also, the cheapest policy might not provide adequate coverage for each individual situation.
+Therefore, the term "cheapest" needs to be evaluated based on different factors.

 Employed in a German-based company